Exabyte-io/api-examples/README.md

 2. Provide enough explanation in examples, close to the code as much as possible.

-3. We use [post-save hooks](https://jupyter-notebook.readthedocs.io/en/stable/extending/savehooks.html) to automatically convert notebooks to python scripts.
-See [jupyter_notebook_config.py](jupyter_notebook_config.py) for more information.
+3. We use post-save hooks to automatically convert notebooks to python scripts.
+See [jupyter notebook config](config.py) for more information.

-4. As it is difficult to review the notebooks on GitHub we [automatically](.gitattributes) add iPython notebooks to [Git LFS](https://git-lfs.github.com/) to only review python scripts on GitHub.
+4. As it is difficult to review the notebooks on GitHub we [automatically](.gitattributes) add iPython notebooks to [Git LFS](https://git-lfs.github.com/).